merepixel/mco-dotproduct/README.md

 ## Comparison and Analysis of Execution times

-In Debug Mode, ASM runs around 50% faster than ASM across all specified array sizes.
-ASM, being a low-level language, lacks such overhead as it performs optimizations directly within the code rather than during compilation.
-Meanwhile C's debugging mode disables optimizations and enables debug features, adding overhead.
-In Release Mode, C outperforms ASM in terms of speed because it activates speed optimizations while disabling debug features, reducing overhead.
+In Debug Mode, Assembly Language (ASM) runs significantly faster than C, with speed advantages of around 48.57%, 50.47%, and 53.89% across array sizes (20, 24, 30).
+ASM's low-level nature enables direct optimization within the code, while C's Debug Mode disables optimizations and adds overhead for debugging features, resulting in slower performance.

+In Release Mode, the outputs are closer to each other...

 | Debug Mode | $2^{20}$ | $2^{24}$ | $2^{30}$ |
 | --- | --- | --- | --- |